SpinalHDL/SpinalDoc/spinal/sim/introduction.md

 ## Setup

-The SpinalSim with Verilator as backend is supported on both Linux and Windows plateforms.
+The SpinalSim with Verilator as backend is supported on both Linux and Windows platforms.

 ### Scala